Human trafficking in the Democratic Republic of the Congo: Realms in 2010

-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 3" in 2017.

 History

 Between 1996 and 2003, the Rwandan Patriotic Front/Rwandan Patriotic Army (RPF/RPA) entered the Democratic Republic of the Congo to kill Hutu refugees and anti-Tutsis who had fled to the DRC to escape the Rwandan Genocide.
 RPF/RPA was led by General Paul Kagame, who ended the genocide of Tutsis in Rwanda.
 After allying with the Alliance of Democratic Forces for the Liberation of Congo (AFDL), Kagame was given reason for “entree into the DRC for the sole reason of going after Hutu refugees.”

 The Tutsi-led armies killed innocent citizens, including women, children, and the elderly.
 In the First Congo War, the conflict that resulted from this invasion, Laurent-Désiré Kabila, leader of the AFDL and opponent to President Mobutu, took power in May 1997.
 He subsequently exiled Mobutu from the DRC.

 The desired elimination of Hutus by Kabila was unsuccessful and disliked by Rwanda, which led to the Second Congo War.
 In 1998, a group of African powers, headed by Rwanda, sought to remove Kabila from power.
 His assassination in office led to the rise of Joseph Kabila, his son.
 The war ended with the Pretoria Accords in 2002, signed between the DRC and Rwanda.
 Since the beginning of the wars, the country has seen numerous human rights violations, as well as human trafficking.

 In 2011, the United Nations Human Development Index marked the DRC as 187 out of the 187 countries used for calculation.
+In 2022, the same index noted that it had slightly improved and had risen to 175 out of 187; the country was scored 48 out of 100 for development.